Tentative Schedule of Events for Sunday, October 22, 2017

 • Take a tour of the residence hall, interest house, fraternity, sorority, house or apartment where your student lives.

-• Walk to Pioneer Park and visit the aviary.
+• Walk to Pioneer Park.

 • Ask your student to give you a custom tour of her or his favorite places on campus.